Quantinuum introduces 56-Qubit Quantum Computer, Shattering Benchmark Records

 Dennis Tom, General Manager of Microsoft Azure Quantum, expressed Microsoft’s excitement about their collaboration with Quantinuum, saying, “Microsoft looks forward to a continued collaboration with Quantinuum as they release their high fidelity 56-qubit machine.
 As we reach these milestones, we will continue to increase the resiliency of quantum operations as well as the utility of quantum computing.”

-To further support its groundbreaking advancements, Quantinuum recently closed a $300 million equity fundraise anchored by JPMorgan Chase, with participation from Mitsui & Co., Amgen, and Honeywell.
+To further support its advancements, Quantinuum recently closed a $300 million equity fundraise anchored by JPMorgan Chase, with participation from Mitsui & Co., Amgen, and Honeywell.
 This successful fundraising round brings the total capital raised by Quantinuum since its inception to approximately $625 million.

 Quantinuum’s relentless pursuit of excellence and its commitment to solving complex computational challenges through quantum computing continue to position the company as a pioneer in the field.
 With the launch of H2-1, Quantinuum is pushing the boundaries of what is possible and paving the way for the widespread commercialization of quantum applications across industries such as finance, logistics, transportation, and chemistry.